BrunoZell/AskFi.Sdk/docs/sdk.md

 ### Coordination

+Coordination, covering o. (want) and a. (commit), is about a structured conversation among subjects to collaborate and steer reality into a desired direction.
+Esentially it is about placing signs in the environment so that all actions done by subjects are compatible with each other and won't result in conflict.

-The coordination protocol is what we call AskFi, or Ask Finance.
+The coordination protocol is what we call _AskFi_, or _Ask Finance_.
 You can read the specification of it [here](https://github.com/BrunoZell/ask.fi).

 ### Consensus